"Last Bus to Banjo Creek"

 -- Cinema Papers (Australia), January 1977

-Candidates to play opposite Rod's "sweaty oaf" included Maggie Smith, Julie Andrews, Sarah Miles, Olivia Newton-John or Glenda Jackson.
+Candidates to play leading lady to Rod's "sweaty oaf" included Maggie Smith, Julie Andrews, Sarah Miles, Olivia Newton-John or Glenda Jackson.

 Beginning in 1965, Willis went to Los Angeles to develop the screenplay for Universal along with a script editor who informed Willis that "our first job would be to cut 30 pages from the screenplay."